codesome/prometheus/docs/disabled_features.md

 The remote write receiver allows Prometheus to accept remote write requests from other Prometheus servers.
 More details can be found [here](storage.md#overview).

-## In Memory Exemplar Storage
+## In-memory Exemplar Storage

 `--enable-feature=exemplar-storage`

-This stores the exemplars exposed via OpenMetrics format into a circular queue in the memory.
+This feature stores the exemplars exposed via [OpenMetrics format](https://github.com/OpenObservability/OpenMetrics/blob/master/specification/OpenMetrics.md#exemplars-1) into a circular queue in the memory.
 Use `--storage.exemplars.exemplars-limit` to set the limit on number of exemplars.
 More details on querying exemplars can be found [here](querying/api.md#querying-exemplars).